danielfranze/Enigma/README.md

 License
 -------
-AutomaticFeedingMachine is released under the terms of the MIT license.
+Enigma is released under the terms of the MIT license.
 See https://opensource.org/licenses/MIT for more information.